LAC-Tech/website/input/hire.md

 To work with smart, driven people on distributed systems that solve real world problems, reliably and quickly.

 My career has centered on capturing and managing data across the supply chain.
-Of particular interest is software deployed in the field, where reliable connectivity cannot be assumed.
-These industry challenges have motivated me to specialise in this area.
+The challenges of doing this in the field - where connectivity cannot be assumed - has been an enduring motivation in my study of distributed systems.

 ---